 The Lumberjills

-During the Second World War a demand for wood and lack of men created a need for women to join the Women's Timber Corp, part of the the Women's Land Army.
+During the Second World War, a demand for wood and lack of male forestry workers created a need for women to join the Women's Timber Corp, part of the Women's Land Army.

-Known as The Lumberjills, up to18,000 women took on the job of felling and loading to driving tractors and operating sawmills.
+Known as the Lumberjills, thousands of women took on the physically demanding tasks of forestry, from felling and loading trees to driving tractors and operating sawmills.

 Discover their story online.